Speed skating rink: Combination with other sports

 Many speed skating venues have ice hockey rinks or no ice area at all inside the oval.
 A few are suitable also for bandy, like Hamar Olympic Hall, Ice Palace Krylatskoye, and Medeu.
 The Beijing National Speed Skating Oval in Beijing, China, which was built for the 2022 Winter Olympics, is also designed appropriately for that sport.
 There is a growing cooperation between International Skating Union and Federation of International Bandy, since both have an interest in more indoor venues with large ice surfaces being built.
 In Norway there is an agreement in place, stating that an indoor arena intended primarily for either bandy or long track speed skating, shall have ice surface for the other sport as well.

-Indoor speed skating tracks
+Outdoor speed skating tracks

-Below is a complete list of the indoor 400 m speed skating tracks around the world.
-The data presented are retrieved from the online database Speed Skating News.